Updated: Sep 8

 Globally, authors are noticing increases in sales when their books are featured on #BookTok.
 Publishers and book stores have recognized this potential revenue stream and are actively promoting major TikTok influencers.
 The more followers an influencer has, the more likes and shares they get, the more likely the end-user is to buy.

 Seeing #BookTok result in a rise in print sales reminds me of Seth Godin talking about the marketing funnel.
 We loved his take on seeing the concept of the marketing funnel as a megaphone instead - a megaphone you give to your customers/users so they can shout about your product/service.
-Similarly, Jean Luc Boissonneault talks about flipping the marketing funnel sideways to create a megaphone, the perfect device for the end-user to ‘share the love’.
 A genuine customer talking about their positive experience will always have a greater reach than a campaign constructed without customer insight.

 Trending on #BookTok can drive thousands of new sales, meaning marketers and publishers are keen to explore this potential revenue model.
 When you give Influencers a reason to shout about your products (be it payment, promotion or product), their #BookTok followers will like, share (market) – and buy.